rlv-dan/Snap2HTML/Snap2HTML/ReadMe.txt

   "template.html" in the application folder.
 This is the base for the output, and you can modify it with your own enhancements and design changes.
-  If you make something nice you are welcome, to send it to me and I might distribute it with future versions of the program!
+  If you make something nice you are welcome, to send it to me and I might distribute it with future versions of the program or add a link below!

+  Showcases:
+    Amstrad CPC Memory Engraved: https://acpc.me (Amazing!)

   --- Known Problems ----------------------------------------------------------